amartinsec/BadBird-C2/README.md

 ## Commands/Features

-**Update (1/6/23):** AES encryption of traffic has been enabled.
-Change the key to something unique.
-If using the default implant.py, change the key in both the c2Server.py and implant.py.
+**Update (1/6/23):** Traffic is now AES encrypted.
+Change the key to something unique or anyone can decrypt the task/result if they get the management URL (The default key is ```b'badbirdbadbirdbadbirdbadbirdbadb'```.
+If using the default implant.py, change the key in both c2Server.py and implant.py.
 Generating a payload through the BadBird shell `generate-implant` command will update the generated payload with the key.

 <br>